 Students seeking admission to a master's degree program in any of the departments/school must be qualified graduates of colleges and universities of recognized standing.
 In addition, those seeking admission must have completed 30 semester credit hours in human sciences or closely related subject matter.
 A student with background deficiencies must compensate for such deficiencies before admission to the master's program.
-Graduate Record Examination (GRE) scores are required by master's programs within the HDFS and NSCI departments.
+Graduate Record Examination (GRE) scores are required by master's programs within the HDFS and NSCI departments with the exception of online master's programs offered by these departments.
 The Department of DHM and the School of HRAD require submission of GRE/GMAT scores for admission consideration.
 The plan of study for a master's degree student is individually planned to develop academic excellence specific to the student's career goals.
 Refer to descriptions of specific master's degree programs for each department or school.
 The selection and organization of courses are made in consultation with the adviser and the student's advisory committee.
 At least 21 semester credit hours must be completed in courses numbered 5000 or above.

 Online Master's Programs.
-The Master of Science degree in Human Sciences offers an option in family financial planning (FFP).
-This program is offered online by the Great Plains Interactive Distance Education Alliance (Great Plains IDEA), of which OSU is a member.
-The FFP master's curriculum is approved by the Financial Planner Board of Standards and requires 42 credit hours, preparing students to take the Certified Financial Planner (CFP ®) examination.
+The Master of Science degree in family financial planning (FFP) is offered collaboratively online through the Great Plains Interactive Distance Education Alliance (Great Plains IDEA), of which OSU is a member.
+The FFP master's curriculum is approved by the Financial Planner Board of Standards and requires 36 credit hours and the graduate certificate requires 18 credit hours, preparing students to take the Certified Financial Planner (CFP ®) examination.

 The Human Development and Family Science master's program, with an option in gerontology, is offered through the College of Human Sciences.
 The online version of the program requires 36 credit hours and the graduate certificate requires 12 credit hours.
+In addition, an online option is offered in Family and Community Services and requires 36 credit hours.

 An online master's program in dietetics is offered through the Department of Nutritional Sciences and the Great Plains IDEA.
 Students admitted to this program must hold the Registered Dietitian (RD) credential or must have met both the academic and supervised practice requirements of the Academy of Nutrition and Dietetics and be ready to sit for the national credentialing exam to become a Registered Dietitian.
+The program requires 36 credit hours